 “When the asparagus season is in full bloom, our local produce is exported all over Australia and the world.
 Koo Wee Rup supply 80% of asparagus across the world.
 Meanwhile, asparagus on Aussie shelves right now is imported from Mexico.
 We certainly promote asparagus strongly throughout the period when it’s in season, because that is when it’s at its best.”

-For mains, MCEC is proud to offer plant-based dishes that imitate meaty alternatives, such as the Bud’s Burger, on our grab and go retail menu.
+For mains, MCEC is proud to serve plant-based dishes that imitate meaty alternatives, such as the Bud’s Burger, at our retail cafes.
 We are happy to accommodate vegan meat if a customer requests it.
-But when it comes to steak or burger alternatives for cocktail or gala event menus, our chefs prefer to use wholefoods: single-source plant foods such as falafel, cauliflower, or King Brown mushroom (Peter's pick).
+But when it comes to steak or burger alternatives for cocktail or gala event menus, our chefs prefer to use wholefoods: single-source plant foods such as falafel, cauliflower (Karl), or King Brown mushroom (Peter).
 They consider faux meat a little bit of a fad.
 “We’re about health and flavour and real, raw food made into something spectacular,” says Peter.
-From a vegetarian perspective, conference delegates adore the Gnocchi: “It is phenomenal: one of our most requested and highest selling signature dishes,” he says.
+From a vegetarian perspective, conference clients adore the Gnocchi: “It is phenomenal: one of our most requested and highest selling signature dishes,” he says.

 Vegan Event Menu Design

 So, how can you find our list of options?
-Event organisers get access to our comprehensive Menu Guides, which are split out by event type and feature hundreds of dishes.
-This allows them to work with our team to plan their dream menu design for breakfast, cocktail, gala, conference, and beyond.
-Events at THE LUME Melbourne, meanwhile, have a separate menu planning guide.
+Our event customers get access to the MCEC Menu Suite: a comprehensive menu design guide with hundreds of dishes.
+This allows them to work with our team to plan their dream menu for events spanning breakfast, cocktail, gala, conference, and beyond.
+THE LUME, meanwhile, has a separate menu planning guide.
 We have increased plant-based options and taken some meatier dishes off across all menus – and we may go even further in the years ahead.

-From a logistical lens, increasing plant-based food items also works for our culinary team.
-When it comes to menu design, special dietary requests have gone up from 25% to 40% in just one year.
-Karl Edmonds, our new Executive Sous Chef – Culinary Development, says: “It makes sense in terms of managing separate requests.
+From a logistical lens, increasing plant-based food items also works for our culinary team: special dietary and menu requirements have gone up to from 25% to 40% in just one year.
+Karl Edmonds, our new Executive Sous Chef – Culinary Development, says: says: “It makes sense in terms of managing separate requests.
 If the offering is there you don’t need to produce anything extra.”

 Food Experiences: New Melbourne Flavours

-Karl’s exciting new role involves ideation, new food concepts, supplier relations and developing our annual menus.
+Karl’s exciting role involves ideation, concepts, supplier relations and coming up with our annual Menu Suites.
 He constantly innovates, reviews processes, and ensures MCEC is at the forefront of food trends.
 Therefore, he has been key in masterminding some of the new vegan-friendly event menu items.
-Karl says: “We put a lot of thought and care into the development of plant-based items to bring them into our new menus.
+Karl says: “We put a lot of thought and care into the development of plant-based items to bring them into our greater menu package.

-“Before this – I’m going years back – vegan items were not really prioritised… They didn't give you an ‘Ooh, Ahh’ Moment.
+“Before this – I’m going years back – vegan items were not really prioritised… they were pretty much out of the freezer and allocated to an event.
+[The offering] wasn’t great quality, and it didn't give you an ‘Ooh, Ahh’ Moment.
 We are proud of what we have achieved and believe it doesn’t matter if you are vegan or not: you’ll love it.”